 Campaigning and lobbying

-In 2015, and following a six month consultation with trans communities, Stonewall became trans inclusive.
-You can learn more about Stonewall and trans by reading our report 'Trans People and Stonewall'.
+In 2015, and following a six-month consultation with trans communities, Stonewall became trans-inclusive.
+Learn more about Stonewall and trans equality.

 Stonewall receives no core government funding and funds are instead raised in a variety of ways including donations, sponsorship and fundraising events.